huggingface/text-generation-inference/docs/source/basic_tutorials/local_launch.md

 This will serve Falcon 7B Instruct model from the port 8080, which we can query.

-**Note**: To see all options to serve your models (in the [code](https://github.com/huggingface/text-generation-inference/blob/main/launcher/src/main.rs)) or in the CLI:
+To see all options to serve your models, check in the [codebase](https://github.com/huggingface/text-generation-inference/blob/main/launcher/src/main.rs) or the CLI:
 ```
 text-generation-launcher --help
 ```